microsoft/fast/specs/data-grid/data-grid.spec.md

 *Attributes:*
 - `generate-header`
-Boolean.
+Can be either "none", "default" or "sticky" (the `GeneratHeaderOptions` enum).
 Automatically generate a header element based on provided columns.
 The default is `true`.
 Authors who wish to not have a header row or wish to generate their own can set this to `false`.

 - `grid-template-columns`
 String that gets applied to the the css gridTemplateColumns attribute of child rows.
 Corresponds to the [grid-template-columns css attribute](https://developer.mozilla.org/en-US/docs/Web/CSS/grid-template-columns)